-There are several indicators that a brand can look for to determine whether it’s time to implement a loyalty program:
+As loyalty consultants, we tell our clients about several indicators that they can can look for to determine whether it’s time to implement a loyalty program:

 - Repeat Customers: If a significant portion of a brand’s revenue comes from repeat customers, it’s a good sign that a loyalty program may be successful in incentivising customers to continue shopping with the brand.

 - Competitive Pressure: If the brand’s competitors are already offering loyalty programs (which most brands are), it may be necessary for the brand to follow suit to remain competitive.

 - Customer Feedback: If customers are expressing a desire for a loyalty program or suggesting that it would be a valuable addition.
 Most customers these days have an expectation of getting additional benefits whether this is tangible rewards or receiving an elevated shopping experience (e.g., increased personalisation, superior customer support etc.)